 Model description:

 The objective of this model is to describe trait and population dynamics of multiple competing species from same clade.
-We assume that in a community, populations of n species from one clade compete along a unidimensional axis of a single relevant trait; only the phenotypic value of interacting individuals determines the strength of the interspecific competitive, not the species’ identity.
-Propagation of the chosen trait through generations is assumed to follow infinite loci model where multiple loci each give infinitesimally small contributions towards the trait value of an individual (Barabás & D’Andrea, 2016; Barton et al., 2017).
+We assume that in a community, populations of n species from one clade compete along a unidimensional axis of a single relevant trait; only the phenotypic value of interacting individuals determines the strength of the interspecific competition, not the species’ identity.
+Propagation of the chosen trait through generations is assumed to follow infinite loci model where each loci has an infinitesimal small contribution towards the trait value of an individual (Barton et al., 2017).
 This population genetics model predicts that the distribution of population’s trait values is normal, and its variance changes very little in response to selection.
 Therefore, each population is assumed to have its phenotypes normally distributed with mean µi and variance, 𝜎i2, where i denotes distinct species.

-Growth rate or fitness of an individual with trait value z, under Lokta-Volterra dynamics is a function of the individual’s intrinsic growth rate in absence of any competition subtracted from the collective effect of all intra- and interspecific competitive interactions of co-occurring individuals.
-Growth rate (or fitness) for an individual of species i with phenotype value z can be written as (Based on Barabás & D’Andrea, 2016):
+Growth rate or fitness of an individual with trait value z, under Lokta-Volterra dynamics is a function of the phenotype’s intrinsic growth rate in absence of any competition subtracted from the collective effect of all intra- and interspecific competitive interactions of co-occurring phenotypes.
+Growth rate (or fitness) of phenotype z of species i can be written as (Barabás & D’Andrea, 2016):

 wiz,t+1=ri−Nit+j≠iαz,z',tpjz',tdz'Ki